Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

 Start early in the life of your plant and prune it to maintain a bushy, mounded shape.
-It is a woody perennial and the goal of pruning is to maintain loads of tender new foliage.
+It is a woody perennial, and the goal of pruning is to maintain loads of tender new foliage.
 Trim back the woody stems in spring.
 Cut about 1/2 of the stems back to the base of the plant and prune the other half to about 1/3 of their length.
-The entire plant can be safely cut back by a maximum of 1/3 its volume.
-Pruning the plant will extend its life but also the new leaves you produce will have the best flavor and aroma.
+The entire plant can be safely cut back by a maximum of 1/3 of its volume.
+Pruning the plant will extend its life, but the new leaves you produce will have the best flavor and aroma.

 How To Harvest Sage

-Cut leaves for use as needed during the growing season, Use sharp scissors and store them in water during the day.
+Cut leaves for use as needed during the growing season.
+Use sharp scissors and store them in water during the day.